Iraq special forces chief says mission accomplished in east Mosul

 Iraqi Prime Minister Haider al-Abadi said victory was near.

-"The promise of final liberation and total victory in Mosul has come close to being realized," he said in a statement.
+"The promise of final liberation and total victory in Mosul has come close to being realised," he said in a statement.

 "Work is under way now to liberate what remains of the forests and palaces (along the eastern bank) and few areas" where IS was still holed up.